Pylons/pyramid_simpleform/docs/index.rst

 4. If the form hasn't been validated yet, or contains errors, pass it to your template.
 The form can optionally be wrapped in a **FormRenderer** which makes it easier to output individual HTML widgets.

+Note the use of the `allow_extra_fields` and `filter_extra_fields` attributes.
+These are recommended in order to remove unneeded fields (such as the CSRF) and also to prevent extra field values being passed through.

 For a complete working example, look at the "examples" directory in the source repository.

 Validation